-Here are some ideas for sustainable and fun things to do outdoors.
-Believe it or not we are still living through the historic Covid-19 pandemic, so between working from home or wearing a mask every time you run an errand, you may be craving some safe and socially-distanced activities.
+Looking for ideas for some sustainable and fun things to do outdoors?
+Life has changed a little for most of us from the Covid-19 pandemic, so between working from home or wearing a mask every time you run an errand, you may be craving some safe and socially-distanced activities.

 Here are some fun outdoor activities to do when you’re bored that also support environmentally-friendly practices or have a low environmental footprint (AKA sustainable).